xieyuheng/cicada-rs/microkanren/README.md

 Jason's microkanren in rust

-Not a fan of rust's function types and macro system ?
+Not a fan of rust's function types ?
-- see [Lian][lian] for Yoneda embedding version
+- see [Lian][lian] for the use of Yoneda embedding

 [lian]: ../lian/README.md